Financial-Times/dotcom-page-kit/packages/anvil-ui-ft-flags/readme.md

 npm install --save @financial-times/anvil-ui-ft-flags
 ```

-After installing the module you must you embed the flags data into your pages.
+After installing the module you can use it to embed flags data into your pages on the server-side.
+This data can then be retrieved and used in your client-side code using the included flags client.

+### Server-side

 If you are building a React or you can use the `Flags` component: